 Ford’s Stamping and Assembly plant in Hermosillo, Sonora, has been one of the standout successes of the company’s automotive factory rollout initiative in Mexico.
-Known to produce high-quality work — and staffed by a highly-trained workforce — the plant has been running for decades and shows no signs of slowing down anytime soon.
+Known for producing high-quality work by a highly-trained workforce, the plant has been operating for nearly four decades and shows no signs of slowing down anytime soon.

-History of Ford in Hermosillo
+History of Ford Assembly Plant in Hermosillo, Sonora

-Expansion continued past the turn of the century, with the manufacturing of the Focus SVT commencing in 2002, and the Focus PZEV following suit in 2004.
-In 2005, production began on two new Ford models: the Mercury, and the Fusion.
-In 2010, the plant saw three new arrivals at the factory, with the Ford Fusion Hybrid, Lincoln MKZ, and Lincoln MKZ Hybrid all starting production.
+Expansion continued past the turn of the century when the manufacturer added the Focus SVT to its production lineup in 2002 and the Focus PZEV in 2004.
+In 2005, production began on two new Ford models: the Mercury and the Fusion.
+In 2010, the plant saw three new arrivals: the Ford Fusion Hybrid, Lincoln MKZ, and Lincoln MKZ Hybrid.

-Manufacturing in Hermosillo
+Automotive Manufacturing in Hermosillo